 How long should you leave a toddler to cry at bedtime?

 Experts recommend that you leave your child to scream for a maximum of 5 minutes before paying them a visit.

 How do I get my toddler to calm down before bed?

 I had the same issue as you!
 I got over it by establishing a good bedtime routine and sticking to it.
 Kids love a routine, and by establishing one, you are preparing them for bed.

 It’s frustrating when your child won’t sleep on time, but no matter how rough bedtime war maybe, your secret weapon is always to stay calm.
 If you have a toddler hysterical at bedtime, then the tips on this page will help!

 When it’s bedtime, tell your kid in a calm tone that it’s time to sleep without encouraging negotiation.
-Instead, comfort your little one, reassure them, and put them to sleep anyway.
+Instead, comfort your toddler, reassure them, and put them to sleep anyway.